kingler/neo_v0/prompts/core/orchestration/implementation-analysis-prompt.md

 11. Describe feature status through what users can do
 12. Use only functional requirements to determine completion status

-When "#analyze-impl-status" is seen, respond with:
+When "/analyze-impl-status" is seen, respond with:
 "Implementation Analysis Progress:
 ✓ Completed: [list completed steps]
 ⧖ Current: [current step and what's needed to proceed]